 By submitting the manuscript, the authors give full permission to the publisher to verify it for plagiarism by any means.

-Amaltea Medical Publishing House uses iThenticate for plagiarism check.
+Amaltea Medical Publishing House (AMPH) uses iThenticate for plagiarism check.

 - For every submitted manuscript, the authors are responsible for disclosing any financial and/or personal relationships that might bias their work.